 Hot Water Bottles are Evil

 The service went very well.
-The congregation embraced the message with enthusiasm; people committed their lives to Jesus.
+The congregation enthusiastically embraced the message; people committed their lives to Jesus.
 I went home feeling very encouraged.
-About 11pm we headed for bed.
+At about 11pm we headed for bed.
 I have a few ways that I like to demonstrate my love for Christie.
 One way is to take her a cup of tea in bed most mornings.
 Another way is to make her a hot water bottle on cold Melbourne winter nights.